andy-jude/inet4031-geometry-app/README.md

 Take a moment to look at the code and see if you can make sense of it.
 Flask is a very popular "lightweight" framework and thus the amount of information available online is volumous.

-The code will be dicussed and demonstrated in class.
-Take notes!!!

 ## The Dependencies